Frequently Asked Questions

 The homes we build are simple and decent, meaning they are comfortable and affordable for the partner family.
 Additionally, all homes we build are extremely energy-efficient to ensure the families can afford the homes in the long-term as well.
 Details about our current, past, and future projects can be found here.

-How do you get the homes built?
+How are homes built?

 Through volunteer labor and donations of money and materials, we build simple, decent, affordable houses.
-Partner families and volunteers work alongside our construction crew to build each home.
+Partner families, individual, corporate and faith-based volunteers work alongside our construction crew to build each home.
 RVHFH is not a giveaway program.
 Each adult member of the family who will live in the home (partner family) is required to put in 250 hours of sweat equity, or volunteer labor.
 They do this by volunteering to build their home and homes of others.
 Once a partner family moves into their new home, they will pay monthly mortgage payments over a fixed-year term.

 How do homeowners pay for their homes?